Kumarmilan02/Loan-Risk-Assessment-for-Two-Wheeler-Loan-Applications-Using-Machine-Learning/README.md

    python main.py
    ```
 4. **View the results**:
-   Predictions and model evaluations will be saved in the `results/` directory.
+   The predictions and model evaluations will be saved in the `results/` directory.

+---

+## Contributing

+Feel free to fork this repository, make improvements, and submit pull requests.
+Your contributions are welcome!
+We appreciate your contributions and will review pull requests promptly.

+---

+## License

+This project is licensed under the MIT License.
+See the LICENSE file for details.

+---

+## Contact

+For any questions or suggestions, please reach out to:

+GitHub: Kumarmilan02
+Feel free to contact me for any inquiries or discussions related to this project.